Agramm18/Patient_Management_System_v.05/docs/project_info/CURRENT_STATUS.md

 - Role `1` routes to `LocalAdminMenu`.
 - Role `2` routes to `AdminMenu`.
 - `AdminMenu` displays eight administrative options.
-- `MenuFlow.chooseOption` validates a selected option against the menu size.
+- `MenuFlow.chooseOption` validates a selected option against the menu size and returns the selected integer.
+- `MenuController` returns a `MenuValues` record containing the selected option and user role.
+- `BootConfigService` routes `RequestType.SERVICE` after menu routing.
+- `ServiceController` routes service behavior by role and menu choice.
+- Admin choice `1` calls `ShowCurrentRequests.CurrentRequests`.
+- `ShowCurrentRequests` reads access-management rows and prints account name, requested department, requested job, and requested role.

 Current menu limitations:

-- `MenuFlow.chooseOption` always returns `false`, even for valid input.
-- `MenuFlow.admin()` is empty.
-- `LocalAdminMenu` only displays a header.
+- `LocalAdminMenu` only displays a header, and local-admin service routing currently only logs startup.
+- Admin option `1` displays current access-request rows, but does not approve, reject, filter, or return structured results.
-- Admin menu actions are labels only; no service workflows are connected.
+- Admin options `2` through `8` are labels only.
-- Roles other than `1` and `2` have no menu routing.
+- Roles other than `1` and `2` throw an unknown-role exception.
+- `RouteService` and the `app.Services.Admin` / `app.Services.LocalAdmin` package directories are placeholders.

 ### Failed-Login Policy